mbanting/metalsmith-prismic/README.md

 ## To Do
 - This plugin is still early in development and has only been tested with a limited set of Prismic queries and predicates.
 If anything isn't working please let me know!
 - Mock out Prismic for unit tests, and for integration tests switch to this project's own Prismic repository instead of using the default one
-- Allow the generation of the site for the active as well as each future release (ideal for content creators/publishers to preview their scheduled releases)

 ## License